Skip to content

 Day 11 Location: Berat

 Wake up early today to cross the border into Albania.
-It may be a long journey, but you’ll make some stops along the way like a wine tasting and farm-to-table lunch.
+It may be a long journey, but you’ll make some stops along the way, including a wine tasting and farm-to-table lunch.
 Your winery visit and tasting in Fishte will be a great opportunity to try some local wines in the Albanian countryside.
-Sit back, relax and take in the scenery with local produce, wild fish and organic meat, all prepared onsite with the freshest ingredients.
+Sit back, relax and take in the scenery while sampling local produce, wild fish and organic meat, all prepared onsite with the freshest ingredients.
 After, you’ll arrive in Berat in time to have lunch with the group, then your late afternoon and evening are free to enjoy at your own pace.

 Day 12 Location: Gjirokaster

 Start your day with a walk around Berat while a local guide fills you in on its history and highlights.
-Learn about this remote city before climbing up to the still inhabited fortress for views over town then enjoy some free time, maybe walking through the parks or relaxing at a cafe.
-Then, meet back up with your group and head to the village of Gjirokaster to learn how to make traditional Albanian food with locals in a garden.
-Help your hosts prepare the meals then sit back and relax as you enjoy the flavours of Albania over conversation with those who call this unique place home.
+Learn about this remote city before climbing up to the still-inhabited fortress for views over town.
+Then, enjoy some free time, maybe walking through the parks or relaxing at a cafe.
+After, head to the village of Lazarat to learn how to make traditional Albanian food with locals in a garden.
+Help your hosts prepare the meals, then sit back and enjoy the flavours of Albania over conversation with those who call this unique place home.
+Follow this up with a tea experience hosted by local village women.
+Learn how wild herbs are chosen and gathered from the surrounding countryside for their wellbeing properties, then help handle the herbs and practice ancestral brewing methods.
+Tonight, check into your Feature Stay in the historical centre of town just steps from Maestral Beach.
+The building had been abandoned for some time, then was rescued and transformed into a hotel, retaining many original features.

 Day 13 Location: Gjirokaster